flagbug/Lager/Readme.md

 # Installation

-The .NET 4.5 version is available on [NuGet](https://www.nuget.org/packages/Lager/)
+The .NET 4.5, WP8 and WinRT version is available on [NuGet](https://www.nuget.org/packages/Lager/)

-The Xamarin.Android version can be manually downloaded in the [Releases section](https://github.com/flagbug/Lager/releases)
+The Xamarin.Android & Xamarin.iOS versions can be manually downloaded in the [Releases section](https://github.com/flagbug/Lager/releases)

 # Usage